Java Web Service Server From Wsdl Example

 It imports the

-annotation:import javaeetutorial.helloservice.endpoint.HelloService; ... import javax.xml.ws.WebServiceRef;
+HelloServiceendpoint and theWebServiceRefannotation:import javaeetutorial.helloservice.endpoint.HelloService; ... import javax.xml.ws.WebServiceRef; -

 It defines a reference to the web service by specifying the WSDL location:

-@WebServiceRef(wsdlLocation = "http://localhost:8080/helloservice-war/HelloService?WSDL")
+@WebServiceRef(wsdlLocation = "http://localhost:8080/helloservice-war/HelloService?WSDL") -

 It declares the web service, then defines a private method that calls the